KevinOConnor/can2040/docs/Code_Overview.md

 comments and other reference information can be found in the [can2040.pio](../pio/can2040.pio) file.

-The rp2040 chip contains two PIO hardware block and each PIO hardware block contains four PIO state machines.
+The rp2040 chip contains two PIO hardware blocks and each PIO hardware block contains four PIO state machines.
 The can2040 code uses one PIO block and uses all four state machines of that block.